What’s the first thing you think of when you think of STIs?

 Even survivors of assault who are supposed to be given emergency PEP, are often ridiculed or harassed at clinics.
 Minors who survive assault are unable to seek testing for HIV without a legal guardian, leaving the survivor with little to no medical assistance when they are afraid of discussing their assault or worse, when the assailant is a known individual or guardian themselves.

 This is where the concept of STIs as a ‘consequence’ to premarital sex or queer and trans lives comes into play.
-The idea that you can evade HIV by being ‘good’ seems to be a lesson that our governing bodies seem determined to instil in us, instead of working on the actual availability of medicines like PrEP that are known to reduce the risk of catching HIV through sex by 99% when taken consistently, while PEP is known to reduce the risk by 80% when taken on time for a 28 day schedule.
+The idea that you can evade HIV by being ‘good’ seems to be a lesson that our governing bodies seem determined to instil in us, instead of working on the actual availability of medications like PrEP that are known to reduce the risk of catching HIV through sex by 99% when taken consistently, while PEP is known to reduce the risk by 80% when taken on time for a 28-day schedule.

 Both medications are known to have some side effects like nausea, but as of 2024, no resources online describe this policing of HIV medication as a move to manage the population’s drug tolerance or regulate quality of life.